isaacs/node-glob/README.md

   course, because of the added system calls.

 - `absolute` Set to true to always receive absolute paths for matched files.
+Set to `false` to always receive relative paths for matched files.

+  By default, when this option is not set, absolute paths are returned for patterns that are absolute, and otherwise paths are returned that are relative to the `cwd` setting.

   This does _not_ make an extra system call to get the realpath, it only does string path resolution.

-  By default, when this option is not set, absolute paths are returned for patterns that are absolute, and otherwise paths are returned that are relative to the `cwd` setting.

   `absolute` may not be used along with `withFileTypes`.